The Australian Government will fund a wage increase for the early childhood education and care (ECEC) workforce through a worker retention payment.

 - 4.4% between 8 August 2024 and 7 August 2025

-The percentage that applies from 8 August 2025 is guided by a new index developed by the Australian Bureau of Statistics.
-It’s called the Childcare Services Cost Index.
+The Childcare Services Cost Index is a new index developed by the Australian Bureau of Statistics.
 It measures changes in prices paid by providers for the goods, services and labour they buy to deliver child care.
-The 4.2% fee growth cap uses the average of the latest two quarters from the new ABS index.

-We will monitor fee growth.
+We will monitor fee growth for the duration of the term of your grant agreement.
 If we think you are breaching this condition, we:

 - will contact you